Business and Legal Climate in the United States

 The business climate in the United States, though subject to business cycles, is the largest, most dynamic and durable in the world.
 The freedom to compete gives would-be entrants the greatest opportunity to succeed and entrenched players the greatest risk of failure.
 Central to the business climate is the virtual absence of political risk and the stability and predictability of the legal system.

-Although stories of runaway punitive damage verdicts give many business executives pause about investing or doing business in the United States, the fact is that from 1989-1995, plaintiffs actually prevailed less than half the time and succeeded in getting a punitive damage award in fewer than 3 percent of those cases.
-In 1997, two-thirds of cases where plaintiffs won were overturned on appeal.
+Although stories of runaway punitive damage verdicts give many business executives pause about investing or doing business in the United States, it is estimated that plaintiffs prevail in civil cases less than 60 percent of the time.
+In cases where the plaintiff both sought punitive damages and won at trial, punitive damages were awarded 36 percent of the time.
+Within those rare awards, so-called “blockbuster” verdicts are exceedingly rare; only 137 punitive damage awards exceeding $100 million were imposed between 1981 and 2013.
+Instead, as of 2005, the median overall punitive damage amount awarded to plaintiff winners in civil cases was $64,000.
 On the other hand, courts follow prior decisions in determining the outcome of a lawsuit, and that gives businesses the ability to predict the likely outcome of a particular course of conduct and comfort in the sanctity of contracts.

 The U.S. tax system, although very complex, is generally less burdensome than most countries’ when you consider income, VAT, employment and property taxes combined.
-Also, the United States is party to myriad multilateral and bilateral tax treaties that reduce or eliminate many of the duplicate tax burdens between countries.
+Moreover, the United States is party to myriad bilateral tax treaties that reduce or eliminate many of the duplicate tax burdens between countries.

 Limitations on Conducting Business in the United States

-Generally, the United States imposes few controls on investment by foreign entities that are not imposed on domestic entities.
-However, federal law does restrict and regulate foreign ownership and control in certain key industries.
+Generally, the United States has proven to be a desirable location for foreign investment.
+Few controls are imposed on investment by foreign entities that are not imposed on domestic entities.
+However, federal law does restrict and regulate permissible levels of foreign ownership and control in certain key industries.

 Generally, foreign investors may participate in NRC-licensed activities if the foreign entity does not hold a majority interest in the venture and the licensed activities are controlled by U.S. citizens.
-In the past, the NRC has imposed the following conditions on foreign participation in the applicant’s licensed activities: (1) the foreign entity cannot hold more than a 50 percent ownership interest in the venture; (2) the directors, officers and managers of the licensed entity must be U.S. citizens who are not controlled by, or under the influence of, a foreign entity or person; (3) officers and employees of the venture responsible for the custody and control of nuclear materials must be U.S. citizens; and (4) only people with security clearances and permits may have access to restricted data involving plant technology.
-The NRC may impose additional limits on foreign investors seeking to own a portion of a domestic nuclear power plant.
+In the past, the NRC has imposed the following licensing conditions on foreign participation in the applicant’s licensed activities: (1) the foreign entity cannot hold more than a 50 percent ownership interest in the venture; (2) the directors, officers and managers of the licensed entity must be U.S. citizens who are not controlled by, or under the influence of, a foreign entity or person; (3) officers and employees of the venture responsible for the custody and control of nuclear materials must be U.S. citizens; and (4) only persons with security clearances and permits may have access to restricted data involving plant technology.
+These factors may not be the only conditions the NRC will impose on a foreign investor seeking to own a portion of a U.S. domestic nuclear power plant.
+In addition, the NRC always considers the form of the venture and the nature and extent of foreign participation.

 Federal Regulation of Foreign Investment and Control